Eating and Weight Disorders FAQs

 How do I talk to someone if I suspect they have an eating disorder?

 People with eating disorders often resist help, possibly as a result of denial, shame, or worry that therapy could lead to weight gain.
-If you’re a parent of a child or teenager who is exhibiting warning signs, try statements such as, “I want to find help for you because I love you” (rather than attempting to worry them with statements such as, “Can’t you see how skinny you are?”).
-You may need to begin arranging treatment without your child’s cooperation in order to protect your child from life threatening complications from the illness.
+If you’re a parent of a child or teenager who is exhibiting warning signs, try statements such as, “I want to find help for you because I love you”.
+Because of the nature of eating disorders, it is common that you may need to begin arranging treatment without your child’s cooperation in order to protect your child from life threatening complications from the illness.
 You can call a professional for more information to better understand the early warning signs.
-If you’re concerned a friend may have an eating disorder, try to discuss your concerns with them directly in private, identifying the behaviors that worry you.
+If you’re concerned a friend may have an eating disorder, try to discuss your concerns with them directly in private, identifying the behaviors that worry you and, if your friend is a child or adolescent, speak to an adult, like a teacher, guidance counselor or parent.

 How do I control my eating disorder during the holidays?